naclonts/portfolio-blog/content/blog/database-analysis-using-openai-assistants/index.md

 For illustration purposes, I've created a DB structure for a fake marketplace app called TradeSphere.
 The app contains `companies` that are either buyers or sellers, `orders` between the companies, and related data like items, invoices, and payments.
 Here's a schema diagram:

 ![TradeSphere Schema Diagram](./schema-diagram.png)

+The full schema and seed data can be found on <a href="https://github.com/naclonts/tradesphere-marketplace" target="_blank">GitHub</a>.

 ## Upload Schema to OpenAI Assistants Playground